Structural support: Hanger support

 A hanger support only exerts a force and prevents a member from acting or translating away in the direction of the hanger.
 However, this support cannot prevent translational movement in all directions and any rotational movement.
 This is one of the simplest structural forms in which the elements are in pure tension.
-Structures of this type range from simple guyed or stayed structures to large cable-supported bridge and roof systems.
+Structures of this type range from simple guyed or stayed structures to large cable-supported bridges and roof systems.

 Simple support

 A simple support is basically where the structural member rests on an external structure as in two concrete blocks holding a resting plank of wood on their tops.
 This support is similar to roller support in a sense that restrains vertical forces but not horizontal forces.
 Therefore, it is not widely used in real life structures unless the engineer can be sure that the member will not translate.